tbreuss/zack/README.md

 # Zack!

-Zack! is a compact framework, built on the [HttpKernel Component](https://symfony.com/doc/current/components/http_kernel.html) of Symfony, that emphasizes file-based routing.
+Zack! is a compact microframework, built on the [HttpKernel Component](https://symfony.com/doc/current/components/http_kernel.html) of Symfony, that emphasizes file-based routing.
 It includes various route handlers for handling HTML, JSON, [Markdown](https://commonmark.thephpleague.com/), and PHP files with ease.
 Additionally, Zack! integrates [Twig](https://twig.symfony.com/), a powerful template engine, making it perfect for small, easily manageable website and API projects.